focus-editor/focus/LOG.md

     - Highlight modified buffers
     - Understand why memory usage sometimes jumps to 1Gb

+- Improve buffer opening logic:
+    - (To help with debugging should output buffer id in the open file dialog)
+    - Try moving a file around - it doesn't get marked as deleted
+    - Buffers are added when you try to open a file which doesn't exist but we have a buffer for them

 - Start lines and columns from 1
 - When the file dialog or finder are open, slightly highlight the pane where files would open should the user click or hit enter
 - When pressing shift+delete, the selection is not removed